mickem/nscp-docs/docs/tutorial/index.md

 ![nsclient](tutorial/images/normal-nrpe.png)

-Nsclient++ (nscp) is an agent that must be deployed on servers to be monitored.
+NSClient++ (nscp) is an agent that must be deployed on servers to be monitored.
 It eliminates snmp needs and goes much beyond "so called agentless" schemes like wmi by allowing execution of scripts and programs locally and returning results.

-Asdf gfgdsg.

 !!! note
     This program is not designed to be used stand alone instead it is designed to be used in combination with a monitoring solution like Nagios/Icinga/Neteye/Op5.